Mr. & Ms. Rowdy

-Synopsis
+Plot

-Appu, Pathrose, Antony and Tito Wilson are four friends who are part time goons.
+Appu, Pathrose, Antony, Asif and Tito Wilson are five friends who are part time goons.
 What will happen when Poornima a simple girl comes into Appu's life?
 Will they fall in love or will be at loggerheads?

 Cast

 Music

 The film score is composed by Anil Johnson while the songs featured in the film are composed by Arun Vijay, Lyrics for which are written by Harinarayanan.

 Production

 The teaser video of Mr. & Ms. Rowdy was released on 11 January 2019.
 The trailer video of Mr. & Ms. Rowdy was released on 25 January 2019.

 Reception

 The Times of India gave 3.5 out of 5 and wrote, "Mr and Ms Rowdy can sure be a great one-time watch, for the chemistry of the lead actors and the comedy in their goofiness."